bemasc/h3-datagram-ping/draft-schwartz-masque-h3-datagram-ping.md

 The TIMESTAMP Datagram extension allows marking any datagram with a timestamp indicating the time that it was sent.
 Where PING allows measurement of the round-trip time between peers, TIMESTAMP allows peers to observe changes in the one-way latency.
 Increasing one-way latency can indicate congestion on that path, informing peers' congestion control decisions.

 ## Registration

+Endpoints indicate support for TIMESTAMP Datagram type by including the header `"Datagram-Extension-Timestamp: ?1"` in the HTTP Request or Response.

 A TIMESTAMP Datagram context is registered by a REGISTER_TIMESTAMP_CONTEXT Capsule with the following structure: